RamyaChinnadurai/100DaysOfCode/README.md

 # Day 2
 To Do List app built with pure react.
 An app to add tasks, mark it as complete and finally delete it.

+# Day 3
+Twitter Dynamic Name Generator.
+Name updated dynamically with the followers count.
+Updated for every one minute.